Handling Underpayments and Overpayments for Bank Transfer Payments

 IMPORTANT

-In order to utilize the feature to set preferences for handling overpayments and underpayments, you are required to integrate the Transaction Query API endpoint to always confirm the amount paid by your customer.
+In order to utilize the feature to set preferences for handling overpayments and underpayments, you are required to integrate the Transaction Query API endpoint to always confirm the amount paid by your customer and also the value to give to your customer using the amount_accepted.

 If the transaction has an overpayment or underpayment, this is what the response from the Query API would look like: